 You can find inspiration from the interior magazines like Elle Decoration and the Sunday supplements.

-Repaint – but if you are renting you might want to follow these tips to avoid upsetting your landlord!
+Be careful if you are renting though.
+You might want to follow these tips to avoid upsetting your landlord!

 Try some DIY projects

-Here’s a way to make your own fabulous cozy headboard.
+Here’s a way to make your own fabulous cosy headboard.

 Display family photos